xaviervia/redux-haiku/README.md

   onFailure: compose(dispatch, actions.deleteFailure)
 })

-export default connect(mapStateToProps, mapDispatchToProps)(deleteInServer)
+export default connect(mapStateToProps, mapDispatchToProps)(syncDelete)
 ```

-redux-haiku will make sure that the Subscriber functions (`putInServer`, `deleteInServer`) _don't even get called_ if the `mapStateToProps` returns `undefined`.
+redux-haiku will make sure that the Subscriber functions (`syncNew`, `syncDelete`) _don't even get called_ if the `mapStateToProps` returns `undefined`.
 That plus the fact that the state diff is done in a small fraction of it more or less guarantees that the resulting implementation will remain performant.

 You can try it yourself in the `example` (TODO.
 Also provide some sort of live example with localStorage as side-effect instead of REST so it can be run completely local in the browser).